benWozak/portfolio/content/projects.md

 ---
 projects:
   - liveLink: https://resume-template-viewer.vercel.app/
-    title: Resume Template Viewer
+    title: Resume Template Kit
-    description: A tool for me to store and display custom resume templates built using the LaTeX scripting language
+    description: I wasn't satisfied with most word based Resume templates, and services like Adobe and Canva are often challenging to customize and are not ATS friendly.
+So I wrote my own resume by using the LaTeX scripting language, and built a tool for myself to host the PDF version and manage it's content over time.
     techStack:
       - NextJS
       - Tailwind